 The Black DJ looked dumbfounded, and stood, open-mouthed, a ‘now I’ve seen everything in this kooky place’ expression, and seemed about to remonstrate, loudly, but evidently couldn’t think of anything, and just went back to his glass of vodka tonic, knowing when he was beaten.
 He played the original Rufus Thomas version of ‘Walking The Dog’, joining in by whistling into the Mic.
 Afterwards, he could be seen gesturing to the bar staff, pointing at his depleted cocktail.

 It was over an hour later that they began the long walk home, the sun also risen.
-Richard was far from feeling good; the hang-over already building up, the exhaustion, then the indescribable pain of loving someone that doesn’t love back, a constant weight on the chest obstructing breathing, and so much more.
+Richard was far from feeling good; the hang-over already building up, the exhaustion, then the indescribable pain of loving someone that doesn’t love back, a constant weight on the chest obstructing breathing, and that was just the pain that could be verbalised.
 But he hadn’t said a word about how he felt to Chris and Chris hadn’t asked.
 Obviously, he hadn’t needed to.
 And instead of making sympathetic sounds and clichéd words of support, he had got down on all fours, like a dog, and made a complete arse of himself, and Richard knew exactly why.

 He would never thank Chris for this, but he wouldn’t forget it either.

-They walked up the sloping Kastanienallee, the full length, the elevated U 2 line cutting across the horizon, an occasional early morning trains passed, either helping people start the day, or end the previous one.
+They walked up the sloping Kastanienallee, the full length, the elevated U2 line cutting across the horizon, an occasional early morning train passing, either helping people start the new day, or end the previous one.

 It had been a great month, in many ways, but perhaps now it was time to go home.
-The money was running out and unless he found a job, he wouldn’t even have a choice.
+The money was running out and unless he found a job, it wouldn’t even be a choice.